-- Laleham Gap School acknowledges that whilst filtering and monitoring is an important part of school online safety responsibilities, it is only one part of our approach to online safety. - Learners will use appropriate search tools, apps and online resources as identified following an informed risk assessment. - Learners internet use will be supervised by staff according to their age and ability. - Learners will be directed to use age appropriate online resources and tools by staff. - Laleham Gap School will ensure a comprehensive whole school curriculum response is in place to enable all learners to learn about and manage online risks effectively as part of providing a broad and balanced curriculum. - Laleham Gap School will build a partnership approach to online safety and will support parents/carers to become aware and alert by: - providing information on our school/college website and through existing communication channels (such as official social media, newsletters etc. - offering specific online safety events for parents/carers or highlighting online safety at existing parent events. - Provide support and advice, including signposting in response to concerns. - Laleham Gap School will ensure that online safety training for all staff is integrated, aligned and considered as part of our overarching safeguarding approach. - The DSL will respond to online safety concerns in line with the child protection and other associated policies highlighted in Chapter 4 above. - Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures.
+- If learners or staff discover unsuitable sites or material, they are required to turn off monitor/screen and report the concern immediately to the DSL or a member of SLT. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL as appropriate. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, St. Peter-in-Thanet will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - St. Peter-in-Thanet acknowledges that whilst filtering and monitoring is an important part of school online safety responsibilities, it is only one part of our approach to online safety. - Learners will use appropriate search tools, apps and online resources as identified following an informed risk assessment. - Learners internet use will be supervised by staff according to their age and ability. - Learners will be directed to use age appropriate online resources and tools by staff. - St. Peter-in-Thanet will ensure a comprehensive whole school curriculum response is in place to enable all learners to learn about and manage online risks effectively as part of providing a broad and balanced curriculum. - St. Peter-in-Thanet will build a partnership approach to online safety and will support parents/carers to become aware and alert by: - providing information on our school website and through existing communication channels (such as official social media, newsletters etc.), - St. Peter-in-Thanet will ensure that online safety training for all staff is integrated, aligned and considered as part of our overarching safeguarding approach. - The DSL will respond to online safety concerns in line with the child protection and other associated policies such as anti-bullying and behaviour. - Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures.